 - Why is BSNL broadband not functioning here despite a telephone exchange here in Paddar?

 - Do you have any plans to upgrade or increase the towers to offer basic uninterrupted 2G connectivity?

 After 59 days the BSNL decided to respond and they skipped a lot of questions which I think they were not very comfortable to answer.
 So BSNL replied to only 2 questions.
 Here are the replies below:-

 - Mobile services started functioning in August 2009

 - At present Atholi Exchange is working on IDR (Intermediate Data Rate) having 1 PCM (Pulse Code Modulation) for exchange.
 Due to transmission media constraints Broadband services cannot be started till IDR is upgraded.

-The reason BSNL gave for not replying to other queries was rule 8(d) of RTI act 2005 which they say the information that i sought has been exempted from disclosure.
+The reason for not replying to other queries was rule 8(d) of RTI act 2005 which BSNL replies as “the information that i sought has been exempted from disclosure”.

 The question to ask is why are we the people of Paddar not entitled or made a part of the digital boom that the whole country is proud of?
 India has moved from 2G to 4G since August 2009 and Paddar has not made an iota of progress in the Telecom Sector and there is no sign of Digital India anywhere in the entire Sub-Division.

 Kindly share this post if you want Paddar to be a part of PM Modi’s Digital India and are concerned that internet services be started at the earliest.
 Give your valuable comments below.